QualiSystemsLab/colony-cli/README.md

 ---
 **NOTE**

-If you are not it git-enabled folder of your blueprint repo and haven't set --branch/--commit arguments tool will validate blueprint with name "MyBlueprint" from branch currently attached to your Colony space.
+If you are not it git-enabled folder of your Blueprint repo and haven't set --branch/--commit arguments tool will validate Blueprint with name "MyBlueprint" from branch currently attached to your Colony space.

 ---

-If blueprint is valid you will get output with "Valid" message.
-If no, it will print you a table with found errors.
+The result will indicate whether the Blueprint is valid.
+If there are ny issues, you will see them printed out as a table describing each issue found.

 **Example:**